 Nursing her baby at night with much more ease, with a bright light available at a push of a switch, was one of the key changes for the better for a female participant in Musanze:

 “I do all my activities in a bright place and now that I gave birth; the place is bright.
 The fact that the place is bright it is enough for me.”
 (Female, Musanze, Rwanda)

 In many other Sub-Saharan African countries, where over 500 million people are currently without electricity, the gendered roles are similar to those in Rwanda.
-Missing out on including women’s voices can result in mis-engineered solutions, or, at best, solutions engineered for some, not all.
-If the problem persists, the United Nations’ Sustsainable Development Goal 7 (SDG7), ‘Ensuring access to affordable, reliable and modern energy for all,’ can never truly be achieved.
+Missing out on including women’s voices can result in poorly engineered solutions, or, at best, solutions engineered for some, not all.
+If the problem persists, the United Nations’ Sustainable Development Goal 7 (SDG7), ‘Ensuring access to affordable, reliable and modern energy for all,’ can never truly be achieved.

 About the Author

-Iwona Bisaga is a global development professional who designs and implements water, sanitation, hygiene and energy-access projects in Sub-Saharan Africa, South America and parts of Asia.
+Iwona Bisaga is a Contributing Editor at Engineering for Change and a global development professional who designs and implements water, sanitation, hygiene and energy-access projects in Sub-Saharan Africa, South America and parts of Asia.
 Iwona’s expertise is in energy-access research, particularly through decentralized, stand-alone solar home systems in Rwanda and East Africa.